Updated September 2021

-- What kinds of problems would you like to be solving?
+- Are there types of problems you would like to be solving?

-- What in your current role do you love and would like to do more of?
+- What about your current role do you love and would like to do more of?

 Reframing the conversation can reframe expectations.
-These questions open up a world of possibilities that allow leaders to offer career opportunities and, in the process, drive the satisfaction and engagement that serves the individual and the business.
+These questions open up a world of possibilities that allow leaders to offer career opportunities.
+In the process, they drive the satisfaction and engagement that serves the individual and the business.

 Silo-based organizations struggle with the one area of career movement that’s available despite leaner hierarchical structures and the delaying of the management ranks.
 Lateral transfers are a natural vehicle for allowing employees to continue to learn, grow and contribute in new ways.
 Seeing the organization, customers, and work through a different lens offers powerful development that can be energizing and instructive.
 But, too frequently, managers report that they don’t know about opportunities outside of their departments.